NWNCorp/ZenPacks.community.CiscoEnvmonE/README.rst

   - add in patch to make cisco device relations work without having to rebuild relations on new device creation
   - update graph legends for Z6
   - fix errors with voltage sensor threshold
+  - fix fans being set to warning thresholds
+  - add threshold event classes to go into /Threshold sub device class
+  - fix voltage sensors to sho up as Voltage Sensor (envmon)
+  - fix issue with temperature threshold not getting coverted to an integer.
 - Version 2.2.1
   - remove dependency on impact since sometimes you need to unintall impact to upgrade it.
 - Version 2.03, fixed issue where last voltage restart property